 Harry’s Bar | Marylebone Italian Restaurant

-NOTE: Harry’s Bar is set to open in late Autumn, and will be open daily: weekdays 8am-midnight, weekends 9am-midnight.
-We’ll be back with the full scoop when it does; in the meantime you can check out their website HERE.
+NOTE: Harry’s Bar is due to open on October 9th, and will be open daily: weekdays 8am-midnight, weekends 9am-midnight.
+You can make a booking, and find out more at their website HERE.

 Like being in the loop about London’s upcoming openings?
 Check out our guide to the best restaurants and bars opening soon